DekinderDries/SelfEvalRestApi/Readme.md

 * Obviously, we also need to keep track of who made the order (it has to be a known customer)

 **Story 4: Update an item**
-As an admin user I want to update an item so I can keep my list of available items up to date.
+As an admin customer I want to update an item so I can keep my list of available items up to date.
 * When updating an Item, the following data should be provided o Name o Description